Online Health Chat with Dr. Erika Woodson and Dr. Sarah Sydlowski

 Dr__Erika_Woodson: It is important to note that the implant manufacturers have aimed for a life expectancy of around 80 years for their devices.
 Therefore, a CI that a child gets should be “good for life.”

 dandoore16: I am an athlete and world traveler.
 Will I be able to maintain my active lifestyle with a cochlear implant?
 Any issues with air travel?

 Dr__Sarah_Sydlowski: Absolutely.
-Most cochlear implants are now water resistant, which is great for athletes.
-With both CIs and OIs, you can swim safely, so long as the external processor is removed.
+Most cochlear implants processors can now be waterproof, which is great for athletes.
 CI and OI recipients can go through airport metal detectors without concern.
 We recommend wearing a medical alert bracelet and carrying a CI recipient identification card.

 Dr__Erika_Woodson: There are many advantages to a second osseointegrated implant if you have conductive hearing loss in both ears.
 It will help you with determining sound direction, as long as you have TWO healthy inner ears (cochleas) to receive the sound.
 It will also give you "surround sound," so that you can hear things on all sides.
 A visit with your otologist and audiologist would help you determine if a second implant may help.